rpRajpatel/Bash_Scripting/README.md

-# Description for the Bash script that I'm writing
+# Bash script

-Loacl machine to git: 1.)
-Create a folder.
+## Loacl machine to git:

+1. Create a folder.
-                      2.)
-Open the folder in VS-Code.
+2. Open the folder in VS-Code.
-                      3.)
     Clone the Git repository using the command: git clone <copy the HTTP URL from the Git repository>

 SSH Key: Link: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
          1.)
 Generate SSH key: ssh-keygen -t rsa -b 4096 -C "<your_email address>" # You can provide a name or use the default (id_rsa)